M-RBR/M-RBR/README.md

 I'm a junior web developer based in Berlin, currently enrolled in an intensive five-month, full-time coding bootcamp at Code Academy Berlin.

-🧑‍💻 I'm currently building a Travel Bucket List app using React and Firebase
+🧑‍💻 I'm currently building a Travel Bucket List app using React and Firebase.

-⭐ Next up: diving deeper into backend development
+⭐ Next up: diving deeper into backend development.

-🎓 I hold a PhD in Philosophy and bring over ten years of experience in academic research at universities
+🎓 I completed a PhD in Philosophy and bring over ten years of experience in academic research at universities.

-🤓  In addition to programming languages, I like to learn natural languages: I'm a native Dutch speaker 🇳🇱, fluent in English 🇬🇧 and German 🇩🇪.
+🤓 Besides programming languages, I like to learn natural languages: I'm a native Dutch speaker 🇳🇱, fluent in English 🇬🇧 and German 🇩🇪.
 Over the years, I’ve studied Ancient Greek, Latin, Hebrew, Syriac, Arabic, French, Italian, and Spanish at varying levels.

 ---